Yoast/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.0.4 =
+* Option to copy post author (user must have edit_others_posts/edit_others_pages capability)
+* Check publish_posts/publish_pages capability to prevent Contributors from publishing by cloning
+* Using wp_slash (WP 3.6+) on the post and its meta, should also fix some compatibility issues

 = 3.0.3 =
 * Notices in admin after copying